Kilie/web_app_data_dashboard/README.md

 4. The Procfile and requirements.txt are for deploying the web app to Heroku.
 The requirement.txt file lists out all the pacakages needed for making this web app.

 ## Contribution
-Anyone is very welcome to contribute to this repository by either adding more features to the front-end or adding more inspiring graphs to the dashboard et cetera.
+Anyone is welcome to contribute to this repository by either adding more features to the front-end or adding more inspiring graphs to the dashboard et cetera.